humblehustler94/myFlix-client/README.md

 -----------------------------------------
 ##3.2 TASK - Building with JavaScript
-- Create a new GitHub Branch off the main branch.
+- Create a new GitHub Branch off the main branch.<br/>

-Installing the following dependenices for project
+Installing the following dependenices for project.

 - npm install -g parcel
 - npm install --save react react-dom